If you are planning to incorporate your business, then you are on the right track.

 Step 8 - Incorporation Packages and fees

 Business Development Centre provides complete incorporation services for Saskatchewan Corporations.
 The process requires approximately 15 business days.
 However, we have a rush service available.
-For an additional fee we can have your corporation registered in 5 business days after we receive your paid order.
+For an additional fee we can have your corporation documents filed in 5 business days after we receive your paid order.
 There are some conditions, so ask us for complete details.
 Your documents can be delivered anywhere in Canada.

 Professional Package - Saskatchewan Incorporation (All Inclusive and Most Popular)>>